syncfusion-content/wpf-docs/wpf/SfRichTextBoxAdv/Commands.md

 <p>UnderlineCommand</p>
 </td>
 <td width="217">
-<p>Represents the command that apply underline for the selected contents in a `SfRichTextBoxAdv` control.</p>
+<p>Represents the command that apply underline for the selected contents in `SfRichTextBoxAdv` control.</p>
 </td>
 <td width="152">
 <p>The `Underline` value to be applied for current selection.</p>